Table of Contents

 Introduction

-At Blue Horizon, we believe that the most empowered health decisions are made when you have the clearest possible picture of your internal landscape.
-A blood test is a powerful tool, but its accuracy depends heavily on preparation.
-If you are taking biotin, knowing exactly how many days to stop before your thyroid test is essential to ensure your results reflect your true health, rather than just the supplements you took that morning.
+At Blue Horizon, we want you to have the clearest picture of your health.
+A blood test is a powerful tool, but if you are taking Biotin (Vitamin B7), understanding how it interacts with laboratory equipment is essential to ensure your results reflect your true health rather than your supplement routine.

 What is Biotin and Why Is Everyone Taking It?